The Mind-Body Empowerment Practices

 - Maintain awareness of the space around you.
 Technically, our boundaries end with our skin.
 However, our awareness, aliveness, and full participation in life is much greater when we include the space around us as part of our boundaries.

 - Maintain a soft gaze.
-Relaxing your eyes actually improves your peripheral vision and allows you to take in more of your surroundings.
+Relaxing the muscles around your eyes actually improves your peripheral vision and allows you to take in more of your surroundings.
 The opposite would be tunnel vision, where your eyes are tense and focused on one thing.

 - Own the space around you, especially the path immediately in front of you.
 This is a path to self-empowerment.
 Let’s say someone gets in your face, confronting and challenging you on something you said or did.
 If you lose your center, you are more likely to get defensive.
 If you adopt the attitude that you own your space, including the room in which the person is confronting you, then in your mind, you are in a strong position.
 From that position, you are more likely to respond from a place of strength rather than weakness.
 What I have done in that situation is to energetically welcome the aggressor into my space.
-This is calming to the aggressor and usually defuses the attack.
+This is calming to the aggressor and usually defuses the attack, even a physical attack (unless the attacker is a crazed drug addict).
 What helps me to do that is the realization and appreciation that, like all challenging situations, it is an opportunity for my personal growth.
 The greater the challenge, the greater the opportunity for personal growth.

 - Maintain awareness of your internal environment—all sensory input from within and without as well as thoughts and feelings.
 Learn how to hone your awareness of your thoughts and feelings.
 The most challenging part is to learn how to objectively observe thoughts and feelings without getting caught up in them.
 As for thoughts and beliefs, it is important to learn how to recognize them for what they really are, nothing but insubstantial mental constructs.
 If everyone had that skill, there would be very little violence in the world.
 Leaning how to become sensitive to internal stimuli will allow you to master diet, exercise, sleep, relationships, and all other health behaviors.
 When we deny or resist any form of mental, emotional, or physical challenge, we end up dealing with the challenge from a place of weakness.
 If we recognize the challenge, relax and accept it, then we are better equipped to deal with it from a place of strength and self-empowerment.
 Also, denial and resistance serve to increase anxiety, while suppression contributes to depression.
 Accepting and blending with a life challenge catalyzes self-empowerment and self-efficacy, which then lead to feeling greater aliveness.